Simon-Brandt/ShellArgparser/README.md

 - ***Type:*** *str* (String), but only characters allowed in a legit Bash variable identifier
 - ***Allowed values:*** Any legit Bash variable identifier
 - ***Default value:*** `"args"`
-- ***Description:*** The name of an associative array, under which the parsed arguments can be accessed.
-The array stores the argument's identifier as key and its values as value.
+- ***Description:*** The name of an indexed array, under which the arguments are provided, and of an associative array, under which the parsed arguments can be accessed.
+The former stores the argument's identifier as key and its definition as value, but joined to one string by an [`ARGPARSER_ARG_DELIMITER_2`](#argparser_arg_delimiter_2) character, the latter stores the identifier as key its values as value.
 If [`ARGPARSER_SET_ARGS`](#argparser_set_args) is `true`, you usually don't need to access this array as the arguments will be set as variables.

 ### `ARGPARSER_ARG_DEF_FILE`